Opportunities to grow business across the customer lifecycle

 Recommendation 6.
 Review changing adoption of social networks, especially video social platforms like TikTok and Reels

 During the pandemic, social network usage has naturally increased, so changing the relative importance of social networks as a method of generating awareness.
-TikTok is notable as a social video platform that has continued to grow in popularity globally as shown by this recent research from Global Web Index .
+As we show in our social media stats updates, Datareportal reports that:

 Recommendation 7.
 Review engagement options for messaging platforms